flash62au/WiTcontroller/README.md

 ## Change Log

 ### V1.55
+- Moved the battery position to the top line
+- added an Action to show or hide the battery
+- Added some of the UI improvements from HandCab
+- Fixed the E_STOP VS E_STOP_CURRENT_LOCO.
+Requires WiThrottleProtocol version 1.1.20 to actually work differently.
+- Updated documentation.
+(Particularly on the use of the battery)

+### V1.55
-- automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an atribute.
+- automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an attribute.
 The code now automatically adjusts for this.
 - German translation file included

 ### V1.54